HARDWARE

 Your eyes can’t see the tricks, just the results

 The RGB LEDs are 1.5mm apart and only 1mm in size.
 Even though these tiny LEDs already have a high pixel density, I also use subpixel rendering techniques that allow me to move (the apparent position of) dots on the screen less than 0.1mm at a time.
 The effect gives the illusion of a display with a spatial resolution >250 DPI while only having 16.93 DPI in reality.
 Paired with a uniquely high refresh rate (300-500 FPS) Emotiscope doesn’t look like a screen.
-It looks more like some kind of neon-gas display from the far future or recent past depending on your settings.
+It looks more like some kind of cathode ray tube from the far future or recent past depending on your settings.

 Important to the illusion was the use of per-LED Temporal Dithering.
 These WS2812B-compatible LEDs only have 8-bits per color channel, which leads to awful banding artifacts at low brightnesses.
 However, they can be updated 500 times a second, which is much faster than your eyes can make out.
 By dithering the 8-bit color channels of each LED every few frames, your eyes are tricked into seeing a color depth of approximately 11-bits per channel.
 That’s 2048 brightness levels instead of just 256, which leads to darker possible colors and better gradients at low brightnesess.